Backpacker's narrow escape from Ivan Milat: 'He had his hand behind his back holding the hammer'

 While he has always maintained his innocence, former NSW Police detective Clive Small believes he is responsible for at least three other unsolved killings.

-"There's one definite murder and there are two others, quite possible," he told the program.
+"There's one definite murder and there are two others, quite possible," he told the programme.

 The most likely is the murder of 18-year-old hitchhiker Peter Letcher, whose body was found in the Jenolan State Forest in January 1988.